bxbrenden/four-equations-puzzle/README.md

 My program started its guesses with 1 in the first box, and the real solutions both started with a 9 in the first box, so it took a lot of attempts for the computer to get it right.
 Specifically, it took exactly 345,295 guesses to get the first solution and two more for the second!

-I am now armed with the computational power to brute-force a childrens' puzzle.
+I am now armed with the computational power to brute-force a children's puzzle.
 The next time someone asks me if I'm smarter than a fifth grader, I can respond more confidently than ever with a resounding, "probably!".